Interlude and Film Series

 The framing of this first film is a close up of the edge of the underpass concrete wall in the left half of the frame, and the right half is the bank that leads up to the road, out-of-focus.
 The idea for this framing was to lend an air of mystery to the location and the potential soundworld, for the viewer to hopefully question the environment and lend an openness to the potential imagined sound experience(s).
 Obviously the trunk road is out of frame, however the dirty brown of the wall and foliage of the bank heavily suggest the edgeland-ness of the location.
 I think of this film as the most challenging visual score of the film series, and the films that followed contain and hint at more visual information for sounds and soundworlds to be imagined.

 The films that followed shared the same framing techniques, attempting to hint at the environment without totally giving everything away.
 These include: a shot overlooking the town from a hillside, where the town is largely obscured by the tall grass, the lower-leg of a pylon, backgrounded by unkempt edgeland trees (in light rain), a train line through a high metal fence – a train never appears, hinting at a tension and absence – and a simple shot of a suburban street.
-I hoped that these films presented a variety of different imagined sound experiences, however I struggled to settle with idea of the project – I found that the actualization of the idea was not perfect, finding it challenging to film what I wanted to get across; I felt like I was running out of ideas for films quickly, and from feeling nervous with being outside during the heart of the lockdown period, I decided to end the project (for now at least) with ten films.
-I realized that borders was more to do with walking and listening through different environments.
+I hoped that these films presented a variety of different imagined sound experiences, however I struggled to settle with idea of the project – I found that the actualisation of the idea was not perfect, finding it challenging to film what I wanted to get across; I felt like I was running out of ideas for films quickly, and from feeling nervous with being outside during the heart of the lockdown period, I decided to end the project (for now at least) with ten films.
+I realised that borders was more to do with walking and listening through different environments.

 I consider window piece and the film series to be an offshoot of borders; they are related to the project in terms of certain themes, mainly liminality, but the focus of the project in terms of experience is walking and listening - a more active participation and moving through and exploring place and space.
-At the time of writing, the world is still deeply unsettled and trying to adapt to the Covid-19 pandemic; not only do we need to change habits in a societal sense, but also individually – the act of walking through different environments may become more challenging, and I wonder what shapes future projects may take.
+At the time of writing, the world is still deeply unsettled and trying to adapt to the covid-19 pandemic; not only do we need to change habits in a societal sense, but also individually – the act of walking through different environments may become more challenging, and I wonder what shapes future projects may take.